-Coming into Mantua from the north, the first thing you notice is the three artificial lakes that surround the city.
+Coming into Mantua on the train from Verona, the first thing I noticed were the three artificial lakes that surround the city.
 Today they are a pleasure ground, with boat trips, lakeside walks and picnic areas.
 But they were originally constructed for a quite different purpose: defence.
 As was common in medieval Italy, Mantua was controlled by one powerful family for centuries.
 And although the Gonzaga dynasty no longer rules the city, their influence remains.

 Mantua A World Heritage Site